5 Ingredient Black Bean Enchiladas

 - Roll them and place them in a baking dish, seam side down.
 It helps if you have a baking dish that is the width of the tortillas so they stay snug.

 - Keep lining them up until you reach the edge of the pan.
 I made one larger pan and one smaller pan since all of mine didn’t fit in one pan.

-- Pour the salsa verde over the wrapped tortillas.
+- Pour the enchilada sauce over the wrapped tortillas.

 - Sprinkle with remaining cheese.

 - Bake in the oven for 15 minutes or until the cheese has completely melted.

 Keywords: black bean enchiladas

 Round out your black bean enchiladas with one of these simple vegetarian side dishes!